BcnBitcoinOnly/bitcoin-basecamp/README.md

 sudo ufw limit from 192.168.0.0/16 to any port 22 proto tcp comment 'SSH server'
 ```

+Uncomment last line of `/etc/rsyslog.d/20-ufw.conf` to stop logging UFW in SYSLOG:

 Enable the firewall
 ```
 sudo ufw enable